LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 The **Koleo regularizer** is an addition of DINOv2 on top of DINO, taken from the similarity search community.

-> **Motivation:** A good embedding model should use all its feature space, and pushes distinct images far away from each other.
+> **Motivation:** A good embedding model should use all its feature space and should push distinct images far away from each other.
 This property is especially well-suited for nearest-neighbor search tasks (e.g. retrieval).

 The Koleo regularizer is a simple contrastive term, that maximizes the distance between an image and its closest neighbor in the batch.
 Given a set of n vectors $(x_1, . . . , x_n)$, it is defined as: